ThomasCarstens/jekyll/_posts/2018-06-16-Is-this-a-Les-Paul-or-is-it-a-Strat.md

 ---
 title: "Is this a Les Paul or is this a Strat?"
-excerpt: "... using convolutional neural nets to figure out guitars"
+excerpt: "... using convolutional neural nets to classify guitars"
 header:
   overlay_image: /assets/images/guitars.jpg
 categories: